 Chusquea gigantea clumping bamboo

 Dendrocalamus strictus: A giant variety of timber bamboo, native to northeast India and Southeast Asia.
 It grows in thick clumps and needs warm weather.
 Culms can grow 50 to 60 feet tall and 3 to 4 inches in diameter.
-Also called Male Bamboo or Iron Bamboo, this variety is a great biomass producer because the culm walls are very thick, and sometimes the culms are solid, especially near the base.
+Also called Male Bamboo, Calcutta Bamboo, or Iron Bamboo, this variety is a great biomass producer because the culm walls are very thick, and sometimes the culms are solid, especially near the base.
 Culms are more likely to be solid in dry conditions when the plant is deprived of water.

 Take a look at this Dendrocalamus strictus specimen on YouTube.

-Otatea acuminata: Also known as Mexican weeping bamboo, and native to the warmer climates.
+Otatea acuminata: Also known as Mexican Weeping Bamboo, and native to the warmer climates.
 This species grows in dense clumps with slender culms and delicate foliage that sways nicely in the breeze.
 Native to Mexico, many varieties of Otatea tend to be fairly drought tolerant.

 Oxytenanthera abyssinica features Mozambique